Discontinuity of Straightening in Anti-holomorphic Dynamics: I: Anti-holomorphic Dynamics, and Global Structure of The Multicorns

 Set $\tau_h:=\ind_{\mathcal{C}}(f_{c(h)}^{\circ 2})$.
 The above relation implies that as $n$ tends to infinity, $\mu_{H'}(c_n)$ tends to $1$ asymptotically to the circle $C_h :=$

-For any fixed $\theta \neq 0$ and sufficiently close to $0$, parameters (on $\mathcal{C}$) with larger critical Ecalle height $h$ are approximated by parameters $c$ (in $H'$) with smaller values of $r:=\vert \mu_{H'}(c)\vert$ (compare Figure \ref{convergence_pattern}(Left)).
-But it is easy to see either by direct computation or from Figure \ref{convergence_pattern}(Right) that a fixed radial line at angle $\theta \neq 0$ intersects circles $C_h$ with smaller radii (i.e.\ larger $\tau_h$) at points with smaller values of $r$ (by the nesting pattern of the circles).
+For any fixed $\theta \neq 0$ and sufficiently close to $0$, parameters (on $\mathcal{C}$) with larger critical Ecalle height $h$ are approximated by parameters $c$ (in $H'$) with smaller values of $r:=\vert \mu_{H'}(c)\vert$ (compare Figure~\ref{convergence_pattern}(Left)).
+But it is easy to see either by direct computation or from Figure~\ref{convergence_pattern}(Right) that a fixed radial line at angle $\theta \neq 0$ intersects circles $C_h$ (here, we consider the point of intersection that is closer to the unit circle $\mathbb{S}^1$) with smaller radii (i.e., larger $\tau_h$) at points with smaller values of $r$ (by the nesting pattern of the circles).
 The upshot of this analysis is that larger values of $h$ correspond to larger (strictly speaking, no smaller) values of $\tau_h$.
 This implies that the function $\ind_{\mathcal{C}}$ is non-decreasing on $\left[h_0,+\infty\right)$.
 Since $\ind_{\mathcal{C}}$ is a non-constant real-analytic function, it must be strictly increasing on $\left[h_0,+\infty\right)$. \end{proof}

 It should be mentioned that unlike for the multibrot sets, not every (external) parameter ray of the multicorns land at a single point.

 \begin{theorem}[Non-Landing Parameter Rays] The accumulation set of every parameter ray accumulating on the boundary of a hyperbolic component of \emph{odd} period (except period one) of $\mathcal{M}_d^{\ast}$ contains an arc of positive length. \end{theorem}